Last Days of Jesus

 Expanding the timeline provides these scholars ample room to invent attractive, completely unnecessary theories to explain the “sudden” change of heart of the crowd towards Jesus.

-Click here to hear my explanation for the crowd’s supposed “sudden” change of heart during Holy Week:
+Click here to listen to my explanation for the crowd’s supposed “sudden” change of heart during Holy Week:

 My Opinion on the “Last Days of Jesus” Documentary